 - compulsive behavior in response to the obsessive thoughts, such as cleaning excessively, counting or arranging things.

-Postpartum OCD may run in the family.
-Having a family history of OCD and other anxiety-related disorders increases one's chance of developing the disorder.
-This type of OCD is highly treatable with a proper treatment program, that can be designed by Dr. Hank Srednicki.
-If you're suffering from this condition, you must know that it's not your fault.
+If you are suffering from this condition, please know that it is not your fault.
 Your obsessions are not manifestations of any hidden motives.
-We know what you are going through, and we are here to help you find a specialist who understands your condition and is well-trained to handle such cases.
-Simply Call Dr Hank Srednicki.
+We understand what you are going through, and we are here to help you find a specialist who understands your condition and is well-trained to handle such cases.
+Simply call Dr. Hank Srednicki.